Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: New Architecture Paradigms for Latent History Attention and Efficiency

-In this version, the first layer compresses the history part of the input by projecting it to a smaller length along the sequence dimension.
+To improve the efficiency of the history attention computation, we refine the double attention PerceiverAR architecture.
+We reduce the attention overhead by having the first layer compress the history part of the input by projecting it to a smaller length along the sequence dimension as shown in Figure \ref{fig:V2}.
 This compresses the history information and this compressed history is then used and refined in all remaining layers.
-The attention and the computation of outputs in enhanced V3 architecture are shown visually in Figure~\ref{fig:V3} and given as follows.
-First, the the projection of the history to a compressed length $p$ is carried out only in the first layer:
+We detail the mathematics behind this architecture as follows: First, the projection of the history to a compressed length $p$ is carried out only in the first layer:

 All layers including the first layer implement the following: